• Skip to primary navigation

 I then asked Carole if she only uses 6 cups of water to shower every time she bathes.
 Carole laughed and explained that she doesn’t pay attention to how much she uses.
 At a push, however, she could bathe with 6 cups.

 Before the exercise I thought there was no way I’d be able to shower with such a little amount of water.
 Now I know better.
-The lessons I’m learning are amazing.
-For me, the action of bathing with 6 cups of water wasn’t a part of my reality.
-And previous to that, it wasn’t possible to shower using the on and off system!
+Now I know how to save water on a sailboat.

-Conserve water on a sailboat
+save water on a sailboat

 As for my next step, perhaps I’ll really enter the world of a salty sea dog and stop showering full stop!